AT and Transition

 Transition to College

 The Funding Your Education: The 2012-13 Guide to Federal Student Aid has information about all the federal aid programs available for students planning to attend college.
 Page 6 of the guide has information specifically for students with intellectual disabilities.
 You'll find more information about federal student aid programs at Federal Student Aid.
-For information about scholarships please visit the Scholarship and Financial Aid Listing.

 Tech Preparation: New Challenges and Opportunities for College-bound Teens with LD and/or AD/HD